Azure/azure-sdk-for-js/README.md

 ### Prerequisites

-Install Node.js and npm [https://docs.npmjs.com/getting-started/installing-node](https://docs.npmjs.com/getting-started/installing-node)
+Install Node.js 6 or above and npm [https://docs.npmjs.com/getting-started/installing-node](https://docs.npmjs.com/getting-started/installing-node)

-Node SDK can be consumed in two ways.

-### Install Core Module Published to NPM

-The core module uses the callbacks model for responses, exposed through the DocumentClient

-    npm install @azure/cosmos

-## Prerequisites
+The SDK is not supported in Node v4 or below.
+Those Node.js versions are out of support and not recommended for production.
+Our support will only cover maintained versions of Node.js.

 To use the SDK, first [create an account](https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-nodejs) and follow [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-nodejs-application).